matheuskjn/tyrr/README.md

 Computer vision applied for build a bot for game ragnarok.

 This project is divided into the stages:

--Game screen capture
+-Game screen capture (Windows LIB/Linux LIB)

--Identifying objects / monsters with OpenCV
+-Identifying objects and monsters with OpenCV

 -Process information to generate actions on the keyboard and mouse